If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 How To Get Rid Of Silverfish?

-Silverfish is an insect you will find everywhere, and consequently, it isn’t easy to get rid of them.
+Silverfish is an insects you will find everywhere, and consequently, it isn’t easy to get rid of them.
 However, you can try making a few adjustments to how you live, which could help get rid of these creatures.

 1. Use Airtight Containers